Love to read aloud with your littles? Here are 10 places to do it!

 Today, I am going to share my favorite places to read aloud with my children.

-Top 10 Places to Read Aloud
+The Best Places to Read Aloud

 Whenever my husband or I ask, “Where should we read?” the kids respond in unison, “In the comfy chair!” and you only know which chair the children are referring to by which floor you are on in our home.
-I have so many photos from over the years of my trio packed into that chair with either myself or their father.
-The kids are getting bigger, and the lap space is smaller, but the chair remains comfy.
-Reading traditions are important!
+I have so many photos from my trio packed into that chair with either myself or their father over the years.

-2. In the tub
+In the Tub

 I think every bookworm mama out there loves to read in the bath, but I’m not talking about your tub right now.
 I’m talking about reading to your children while they are in the tub.

-3. With a pet
+With a Pet

 I always joke that we have the most well-read dog in town.
 When my daughter first started reading, she felt most comfortable reading aloud to our dog, Finnegan.
 And, no wonder!
 Dogs are so loving and non-judgmental.

-4. In a tent
+In a Tent

 This is one of our favorite winter day activities.
 We love to grab one of our well-loved pop-up tents, set it up in the playroom, grab some blankets, and snuggle in for what the kids lovingly call a book palooza.

-5. At the library
+At the Library

 Libraries are the perfect environment for reading aloud.
 It is quiet, peaceful, and you are surrounded by books.
 Without the distractions of home, it is much easier for children to get completely lost in a good book.

 Just as with bathtime, mealtime is an opportunity to read aloud to a captive audience.
 I will often read aloud during breakfast, as my children are waking up and getting ready for the day.
 It makes for a peaceful start to our day.

-7. In the car
+In the Car

 Recently, our family enjoyed listening to the first Harry Potter on audiobook.
 My oldest son has been anxious to share his Potter love with his younger siblings, but they didn’t have the attention span to listen to the book when I read it.
 But all of that changed when they were in the car!
 I now have three little Potter fanatics under my roof!

 One of our favorite things to do, on nights that Daddy has to work late, is to pack a “dinner picnic” and head to the shore of a lake in town.
 There’s nothing better than to eat with a beautiful view and enjoy a stack of books for dessert!

-The perennial read aloud location, reading aloud at bedtime helps to calm children down, build relationships, and assist with sleep.
+The perennial read-aloud location, reading aloud at bedtime, helps to calm children down, build relationships, and assist with sleep.
 Plus, reading aloud before bed creates a family tradition that children will treasure forever!

-10 In the dark
+In the Dark

 This is perhaps the most fun reading spot of all, folks!
-Each of my children has this book light in a favorite color and our rule is that you have to go to bed at bedtime, but you don’t have to fall asleep.
+Each of my children has a book light in a favorite color, and our rule is that you have to go to bed at bedtime, but you don’t have to fall asleep.